aidenlab/juicer/README.md

 For general questions, please use
 [the Google Group](https://groups.google.com/forum/#!forum/3d-genomics).

+If you are interested in running Juicer in the cloud, you may want to check out the dockerized version of Juicer hosted by [ENCODE](https://github.com/ENCODE-DCC/hic-pipeline).

-If you have further difficulties using Juicer, please do not hesitate to contact us (aidenlab@bcm.edu)
+If you have any difficulties using Juicer, please do not hesitate to contact us (aidenlab@bcm.edu)

 **If you use Juicer in your research, please cite: